 1. To provide more field trips for students and for students with their families.
 And,

 2. That schools would encourage their families to do more family field trips and even boldly do what they never thought they could.

 It is our conviction that one of the greatest resources that schools have for their students is their own families.
 We at CWS want to be as much of a part as the Lord would graciously give us in helping schools to empower their families to be all they can be.
 (BTW: One of the reasons that CWS is designed this way is to give students an opportunity to show parents what they are learning in a delightful way.)

 Our hope is that our requirement of Field Trips will catapult you into some of the greatest adventures you’ll ever have as a family and as groups of families.
 May you be powerfully used by the Lord in helping your beloved family build a rich, God-filled “Common Heritage” shared by all!

 The main purpose of this project lesson is firstly not to learn anything.
 It’s more to put a spark of fun in creating something that the student enjoys which gives some reinforcement of the Global Topic.
 Students will learn many things from this lesson, but the main “push” is to change gears and have fun.
 Many of the projects can be done in teams.

 For one child, the Reinforcement project might be coloring a sheet really well.
-For another it might be drawing something that’s a good challenge while listening to a great science CD like Johnathan Parks or to a fascinating Christian scientist.
+For another it might be drawing something that’s a good challenge while listening to a great science CD like Jonathan Parks or to a fascinating Christian scientist.
 (ICR has old radio broadcasts on line.
-AIG and Creation.com have many free recordings and the both have on-going great video reporting on Creation topics. )
+AIG and Creation.com have many free recordings and both have on-going great video reporting on Creation topics. )

 For another it might be making a “science art project” that’s pretty hefty in science.